 The needles are stainless steel, single use and sterile.
 They are inserted into the skin, superficially, in varying points across the body.
-Sometimes needles are left in for a little while, and sometimes they are inserted and then removed immediately.
-When the needle is inserted often people feel very little.
-Sometimes a sensation is experienced - in my experience people often liken it to a dull ache.
+Sometimes needles are left in for a short time or they are inserted and removed immediately.
+When a needle is inserted it is usually painless and may not be felt at all, sometimes a mild sensation is experienced often described as a 'tingling' or 'tightening'.

 This is used to stimulate Qi and blood circulation and is commonly used on the back .
 It is excellent for muscular problems and general tension and is a useful part of treatment for many conditions.
 It is important to note that although it is not painful there can be some mild localised bruising due to the suction of the jars.

 'Moxa' is a dried form of the herb 'mugwort'. it is used either directly on the skin or in the form of a moxa stick held over the skin.
 It helps to warm up and stimulate the flow of blood and Qi.
 It does not burn the patients skin.